DerekYves/blog_archives/_posts/2016-05-10-Sharing_R_code_in_a_group.markdown

         fdirs$com_cr_blue    <- "#30812E"
         fdirs$com_cr_red     <- "#D0212E"
         fdirs$com_cr_green   <- "#8EB126"
-        ```

-6. Notice how, in the lines above, how I reference the "show" and "make" flags we declared at the top of our "file_dir_params.R" script.
+6. Notice how, in the lines above, I reference the "show" and "build" flags we declared near the top of the "file_dir_params.R" script.
-What these do, respectively, is print the file location of the variable in STDOUT and build the folder if it does not exist.
-These flags can be
-helpful but are not strictly necessary.
+What these do, respectively, is print the file location of the variable to standard output and build the folder if it does not exist.
+This can be useful but is not strictly necessary.

 7. Our last step is to attach the "fdirs" environment (or safely reload it if it's already attached):

-        ```r
         # Attach the new environment (and safely reload if already attached):
         while("fdirs" %in% search())
         detach("fdirs")
         attach(fdirs)
-        ```

 <br>